 The more you test, the better you will get to know your target audience.
 And the better you know your audience, the more you will be able to engage them with your emails.

-8. Make sure your email is mobile responsive.
+8. Make sure your email is mobile-responsive.

-Always make sure that your design has as good or better UX on mobile as on desktop.
+As more people continue to open and read emails on their phones, it’s essential to make sure that your design has as good or better UX on mobile as on desktop.

 9. Personalize your emails for each recipient.